To maximize your productivity with technology, you should start by implementing these IT support best practices.

 One of the most important metrics in judging the quality of support that an IT company offers is called network uptime, or the proportion of time that a business network and all its systems are fully functional and available for use.
 Its opposite, network downtime, can also be used to measure the overall quality of an IT support program.
 The more network downtime you experience, the more urgently you need to re-evaluate your IT support processes.

 There are many other metrics and standards you can use to judge the quality of your IT support:

 Businesses can get overwhelmed trying to manage their IT support with internal staff.
 Reputable managed IT service providers, like Complete Network, eliminate that complexity by providing network monitoring, patch management, help desk service — and much more — for a single, flat monthly fee.

-If you’re a business in Albany, New York or Charlotte, North Carolina that wants to optimize your network and discover a new level of IT confidence, we encourage you to reach out to us!
+If you’re a business in Albany, New York, Charlotte, North Carolina, or Bluffton, South Carolina that wants to optimize your network and discover a new level of IT confidence, we encourage you to reach out to us!
 Our friendly, knowledgeable staff is always available at 877.877.1840 or [email protected] to answer your questions.